shady831213/jarvism/README.md

 + test_discoverer: A parsable plugin.
 If it is not defined, default test_discoverer "uvm_test" will be used.
 		   You can define top testcases dir through attr, defualt is $JVS_PRJ_HOME/testcases.
-		   If your testcases are compliance with following convention, they will be discovered automatically.
+		   If your testcases are compliance with following conventions, they will be discovered automatically.
 		   And you don't need add them to file list.Besides, the testcase dir name will pass to simulator through +UVM_TESTNAME.
+If default test_discoverer can not meet your requirement, you can write your own 			   test_discoverer plugin.

 		   - all testcases in testcases dir

-		   - testcase dir name is same as .sv file, e.g
+		   - uvm_test name,  same as .sv file and testcase dir name must be same e.g

 ```
 		   	. testcases/